 The group meets on Wednesday afternoons, 3:30-5pm in Room 202.

 Senior Youth Program – 9th through 12th Grades

 Our senior high youth engage in games, workshops on topics that support their ability to deal with contemporary issues, and service projects.

-Our Whole Lives (OWL) for middle schoolers (offered in alternating years – scheduled for 2019-2020)
+Our Whole Lives (OWL) for middle schoolers, Grades 8 and 9 (offered in 2019-2020)

 Adults who have been specifically trained for this curriculum lead OWL courses.
 Advance registration is required, along with parental/guardian permission.
 An attendance requirement is part of the commitment participants make to enroll in this class.

 Families: A Photojournalism Course for High Schoolers (new for 2019/20)

 What makes a family?
 Gathering with peers to enjoy sociability, bagels and discuss issues of the day, participants in grades 9 and 10 will use photojournalism techniques to develop a presentation of how they see “family” – both separately and together as a group.
 This program is being tested for use at First Parish and offers a combination of community-building, social connection time, food and exploration of learning and values.
 This program meets on Sunday mornings, 10-11:30 AM in Room L01 (the REsource Library).